 In 2016, I personally created the property estimate through our “The Best Price” system: our software suggested a value of about € 640.000.
 However, the vendor’s decision of selling with our Group came just one year later.
 His asking price was decisively higher than my estimate (€ 890.000).

-Because of an almost total lack of interest towards his property, we had finally agreed a gradual price changing.
-In 2019, the asking price was of € 645.000.
+Because of an almost total lack of interest towards his property, we had finally agreed on a gradual price change.
+In 2019, the asking price was € 645.000.

 MY FINAL CONCLUSIONS ABOUT THE SALE